17-35060-2Akash/17-35060-2Akash/README.md

 ==================================================================

-A young and creative web developer who loves challenges.
-I currently focus on Full Stack Development for rapid and reliable systems to ensure quicker deployments.
+A sharp and creative Full Stack Web Developer who loves challenges.
+I currently focus on MERN Stack for rapid and reliable systems to ensure quicker deployments.
 I graduated from American International University Bangladesh honored by a BSc degree in the CS program in 2022.
 Learning and trying out new things, are my passion since boyhood and maybe it'll stay as I breathe.

 I think I've the ability of pursuing new experiences and adapting quick, conscientious desire towards creative deeds and decision making ability in critical situations.
 I'm Ambivert and have a good sense of humor.
 I like to tryout critical problems and solving by even thinking out of the box with a positive attitude.
 I don't believe in luck.
 I'm Hardworking and punctual because other things hamper without these two.
 <br/><br/>